 - Everyone deserves a quiet and peaceful ride.
 Radio programs, conversation topics, and volume levels need to be appropriate and respectful of all riders/drivers. - Everyone will be courteous and kind to the riders and drivers, remembering that everyone is different and has different needs and ways of interacting with others. - Everyone should get on and off the van carefully, staying safely in their seats throughout the whole ride, using seat belts and/or booster seats appropriately. - Everyone is welcome to drink from water bottles on the van no other food or drink is to be consumed.
-Children are welcome to eat something once they arrive at school. - Everyone will care for the van equipment in the same way as furniture in your own home. - The driver is in charge and will respectfully give directions that all students are expected to follow. - If a driver leaves more than 10 minutes late from the school yard in the morning or afternoon, they will call or text to provide parents with an approximation of how late they are running. - The driver will do their best to arrive on time for morning pick-ups.
+Children are welcome to eat something once they arrive at school. - Everyone will care for the van equipment in the same way as furniture in your own home. - The driver is in charge and will respectfully give directions that all students are expected to follow. - If a driver leaves more than 10 minutes late from the school yard in the morning or afternoon, they will call or text parents/guardians with an approximation of how late they are running. - The driver will do their best to arrive on time for morning pick-ups.
 Riders should be outside and ready to go at their scheduled pick up time.
 If a rider is not outside at the scheduled time, drivers will attempt to contact families via phone call and/or text.
-If there is no response from the family and the scheduled departure time has passed, the driver will depart and continue their route. - In an effort to minimize potential distractions for drivers, families are asked to make use of the tracking application to see their van's location along the route. - Drivers and families are expected to first address concerns that arise directly with one another, and then communicate with the administration as necessary. - Families will communicate changes in plans with both the van drivers and the school office.
+If there is no response from the family and the scheduled departure time has passed, the driver will depart and continue their route. - Drivers and families are expected to first address concerns that arise directly with one another, and then communicate with the administration as necessary. - Families will communicate changes in plans with both the van drivers and the school office. - Riders and drivers will comply with all school-mandated safety and health protocols, such as masking.